gekkekoe/esphome-ecodan-hp/asgard/README.md

 6.  **Relay Port Header:** (Optional) Connect to IN1/IN6 to use with virtual thermostat.
     - **R1:** Relay 1 input (2 inputs, bidirectional)
     - **R2:** Relay 2 input (2 inputs, bidirectional)

 ---

+## ⚠️ Safety Warnings

+> [!DANGER]
+> **HIGH VOLTAGE WARNING (230V)**
+> The internal unit of your heat pump (Hydrobox/Cylinder Unit) operates on mains voltage.
+> * **ALWAYS switch off the power** at the fuse box/breaker panel before opening the casing.
+> * Wait at least 5 minutes after switching off power to allow internal capacitors to discharge.
+> * Always verify that the power is off using a multimeter.

+> [!CAUTION]
+> **Manufacturer Warranty**
+> Installing third-party hardware inside your heat pump may void the manufacturer's warranty (Mitsubishi Electric).
+Proceed with caution and common sense.
+Ensure you ground yourself to prevent Electrostatic Discharge (ESD) when handling the PCB.

+---